-In preparing financial statements, the Company follows accounting principles generally accepted in the United States, which require the Company to make certain estimates and apply judgments that affect its financial position and results of operations.
-Management continually reviews the Company's accounting policies and financial information disclosures.
-A summary of significant accounting policies that require the use of estimates and judgments in preparing the financial statements was provided in the Company's Annual Report on Form 10-K for the year ended December 31, 2018.
-During the quarter covered by this report, there were no material changes to the accounting policies and assumptions previously disclosed, except as disclosed in Note 2 to the Condensed Consolidated Financial Statements contained herein.
+In preparing financial statements, we follow GAAP, which require us to make certain estimates and apply judgments that affect our financial position and results of operations.
+Management continually reviews our accounting policies and financial information disclosures.
+A summary of significant accounting policies that require the use of estimates and judgments in preparing the financial statements was provided in the 2018 Form10-K for the year ended December 31, 2018.
+During the quarter covered by this report, there were no material changes to the accounting policies and assumptions previously disclosed, except as disclosed in Note 2 to the consolidated financial statements contained herein.